fattyageboy/berthcare/project-documentation/architecture-output.md

 When: User attempts to check in
 Then: App retries GPS for 30 seconds
 And: If still unavailable, offers manual check-in
-And: Manual check-in requires reason and supervisor notification
+And: Manual check-in requires reason and coordinator notification
 ```

 #### Data Sync Tests